Zack Short Player Props: Tigers vs. White Sox

 Zack Short At The Plate

-- Short is batting .310 with a double, three home runs and six walks.
+- Short has a double, three home runs and six walks while hitting .302.

-- Short has had a base hit in seven of 15 games this season, and multiple hits once.
+- This year, Short has tallied at least one hit in 10 of 19 games (52.6%), and had multiple hits twice.

-- In 26.7% of his games this season, Short has had at least one RBI.
-He's picked up more than one in 20.0% and driven in three or more of his team's runs in one contest.
+- In 26.3% of his games this year, Short has notched at least one RBI.
+In three of those games (15.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.